 Dr. Philip Solomon was again in Fashion Magazine as one of Canada’s top cosmetic Facial Surgeons.
 This is the fifth year Dr. Solomon appear in the list of Top Cosmetic Plastic Surgeons in Canada.

-Trends in cosmetic facial surgery – Fat Grafting
+Trends in cosmetic facial surgery – Facial Fat Transfer

 Since the design of a new drug treatment that destroys fat cells under the chin in an effort to erase double chins, approximately one year ago, doctors now say that the hottest trend in cosmetic surgery is the addition of fat to specific parts of the body, such as the face.